 At the Young Persons Forum in 2019, youth from across many schools in our district presented their ideas on what the Ashburton Domain could become - their vision was inspirational.
-Their ideas provided a refreshing and delightful insight into the vision of our younger generation and they will be considered alongside the submissions we receive.
+Their ideas provided a refreshing and delightful insight into the vision of our younger generation and these were considered alongside the submissions we received.